Albe-1/GibellatoDigitalProfile.github.io/index.md

 In the 2024/2025 school year, I attended the Cisco Networking Academy course.
 During the course, I learned how to configure various network devices, monitor network traffic, communicate using network devices, and identify potential risks in a network.

 ---

+## Internship Experience

+I completed my PCTO at Kernel Computer, a small company located in San Giuseppe di Cassola (VI).
+During this experience, I had the opportunity to collaborate with other 2 members, which helped me gain valuable experience and further develop my IT skills by installing various software on customer PCs.
+Additionally, I acquired new skills related to manual PC assembly and maintenance by replacing broken components.